Karim-Dorado/Chess_Tournament/README.md

 4. Install packages listed in requirements.txt file.
 5. Once required packages have been installed, run command (Windows OS): `python main.py`

-## Generate random variables and database

-Some functions - such as the review of the players and the tournaments - are really useful only after generating a database.

-In addition to the program, a set of random variables (players, matches, rounds) has been added to generate random tournaments.

-To generate a random tournament, launch random_tournament.py file from the terminal, once in the top-level folder of the project:
-`python random_tournament.py`

-The script will generate a set of 50 random players and 10 random tournaments.

-# Functions

-Once the program launched, the welcome page presents the following options:

-## Generate new tournament

-This option allows the creation of a new tournament of 8 players:
-* Each tournament includes 4 rounds of 2 matches;
-* The matches are generated according to a Swiss-pairing algorithm.
-* Optional sections have been added in controllers/controller_tournament.py and models/model_tournament
-to visualize the functioning of the algorithm.
-* All optional sections have been identified and can be deleted without affecting the program,
-so as to guarantee a more user-friendly interface.

-## Players Database

-This option gives access to the database of all players.

-The following actions are possible :

-1. **"See all players"**: See all database players and sort them by ranking or by last name ;
-2. **"Change player ranking"**: Change the ranking of a player;
-3. **"Add new player"**: Add a player to the database of players.

-Options 2 and 3 allow to change the database of players without generating a new tournament.

-## Tournaments Database

-This option gives access to the database all players.

-The following actions are possible :

-1. **"See all tournaments"**: See all database tournaments, as well as the details of any tournament;
-2. **"See tournament players"**: Search a tournament by name, location or year, and sort its players by ranking or by last name.

-## Quit program

-This option closes chess_scores_manager program.

 # Generate flake8-html report

 flake8-html is a flake8 plugin to generate HTML reports of flake8 violations.